soasme/shire/docs/content/2019/11-25-refactor-terraform-module.md

 Terraform Modules are re-usable packages of multiple Terraform resources and outputs.

-Pretty much like a package or module in any programming language, practically, we define some code in one place.
+Pretty much like a package or module in any programming language, practically, we define some Terraform code serving for the same purpose in one directory.

 ## Why do we need Terraform Modules?